HARSHMISHRA-521/WEB_DEV_PROJECTS/CHAT APP/Readme.md

 - User Join/Leave Notifications: Messages are generated to notify other users when someone joins or leaves the chat.

 ## Installation
-1. Clone the repository:
+1. Clone the repository: `git clone < https://github.com/HARSHMISHRA-521/WEB_DEV_PROJECTS/tree/master/CHAT%20APP >`

-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd hi5-chat-application`

-3. Install the dependencies:
+3. Install the dependencies:  `npm install`

 ## Usage
-1. Start the server:
+1. Start the server: `npm start`
 2. Open your web browser and navigate to `http://localhost:8080`
 3. Enter your name to join the chat and start chatting with other users.